Thoreas/gogrepo/README.md

 ``gogrepo.py download`` Use the saved manifest file from an update command, and download all known game items and bonus files.

-    download [-h] [-dryrun] [-skipextras] [-skipextras] [-skipgames] [-wait WAIT] [-id <title>] [savedir] -h, --help   show this help message and exit -dryrun      display, but skip downloading of any files -skipextras  skip downloading of any GOG extra files -skipgames   skip downloading of any GOG game files -wait WAIT   wait this long in hours before starting -id <title>  specify the game to download by 'title' from the manifest
+    download [-h] [-dryrun] [-skipextras] [-skipextras] [-skipgames] [-wait WAIT] [-id <title>] [savedir] -h, --help    show this help message and exit -dryrun       display, but skip downloading of any files -skipextras   skip downloading of any GOG extra files -skipgames    skip downloading of any GOG game files -skippatches  skip downloading of any GOG patches -wait WAIT    wait this long in hours before starting -id <title>   specify the game to download by 'title' from the manifest
                   <title> can be found in the !info.txt of the game directory
     savedir       directory to save downloads to

 --